harshitdwivedi011/recipe-finder/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+# Recipe Finder Application

+This README provides essential information for setting up and running the Recipe Finder Application, which was built using Create React App.

+## Features
+- Search recipes by name with autocomplete suggestions.
+- Trending recipes, Editor's Picks, and Protein-Packed categories.
+- Fetch and display recipe details, including nutrition information.
+- Explore similar recipes and filter based on preferences.

+## Getting Started

+### Prerequisites

+Ensure you have the following installed:

+- Node.js

+- npm (comes with Node.js)

+### Installation

+#### Clone the repository:

+- git clone <repository-url>

+Navigate to the project directory:

+- cd recipe-finder

+Install dependencies:

+- npm install

+#### Available Scripts

+- npm start

+Runs the app in development mode.

+Open http://localhost:3000 to view it in your browser.

+The page reloads automatically when you make changes.

+- npm test

+Launches the test runner in interactive watch mode.

+- npm run build

+Builds the app for production into the build folder.

+Optimizes the build for performance and readiness for deployment.

+- npm run eject

+Copies all configuration files and dependencies into your project, allowing customization.
+Note: This is irreversible.

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+### API Utilization

+- Autocomplete Suggestions: Fetches top 4 recipe suggestions based on input.

+- Search Recipes: Retrieves recipes matching the query (up to 20 results).

+- Recipe Details: Provides detailed information about a selected recipe.

+- Nutrition Information: Displays the nutritional breakdown of a recipe.

+- Category-Based Recipes: Fetches recipes sorted by popularity, healthiness, or protein content.

+- Similar Recipes: Recommends similar recipes with batch processing for details.

 ### `npm run build` fails to minify